opencontainers/distribution-spec/spec.md

 The rules for a repository name are as follows:

 1. A repository name is broken up into _path components_.
-   A component of a repository name must be at least one lowercase, alpha-numeric characters, optionally separated by periods, dashes or underscores.
+A component of a repository name must begin with one or more lowercase alpha-numeric characters.
+Subsequent lowercase alpha-numeric characters are optional and may be separated by periods, dashes or underscores.
 More strictly, it must match the regular expression `[a-z0-9]+(?:[._-][a-z0-9]+)*`.
 2. If a repository name has two or more path components, they must be separated by a forward slash ("/").
 3. The total length of a repository name, including slashes, must be less than 256 characters.

 These name requirements _only_ apply to the registry API and should accept a superset of what is supported by other docker ecosystem components.